gemoc/gemoc-studio-jenkins/README.md

 Basically, it provides a Jenkinsfile that allows to configure a CI to uses the forked repositories instead of the official ones.

-It helps prepare and validate branches suitable for creating Pull Request.
+It helps prepare and validate branches suitable for creating Pull Request as external contributor (see https://github.com/eclipse/gemoc-studio/wiki/External-contributor-memo

 # How to use